assansanogo/moretestgithubactions/README.md

 * add logs (even though the logging is done in GitHub actions)

 # 3. Further cleaning

-* Define an official list all countries - territories
+* Define an official list all countries - territories (already done for the US by itterating over all values of states
+* the format of the data has changed (early 2020 vs current)
+* define a policy for handling unconventional data (Princess, Recovered, NA, Unknown, etc.)
 * data has counties and burrows
   - match data with a list of identified counties (In progress)
-* define a policy for handling unconventional data (Princess, Recovered, NA)